AnkitaPatwal/FlooraHEP/README.md

 ## 🩺 Project Overview
 Floora, founded by Dr. Loretta Barry, is a pelvic health practice dedicated to helping pregnant and postpartum women regain strength, confidence, and comfort through evidence-based physical therapy.

 To enhance the quality and consistency of client care, this project is developing the Floora HEP digital platform, which includes a client mobile application (iOS & Android) and an admin dashboard website.
-The platform provides an integrated system for managing exercises, tracking progress, and improving communication between clients and practitioners — reflecting Floora’s premium standard of care.
+The platform provides an integrated system for managing exercises, tracking progress, and improving communication between clients and practitioners, reflecting Floora’s premium standard of care.

 ---